-- Costs are calculated using input prices and costs explicitly allowed for in WEM Rule 2.16D.1(a)(iii). - Forecasts or estimates are based on an independently verifiable method using all information available. - The costs are allocated across time and production, as well as number of starts using a methodology that reflects a reasonable relationship between these costs and variables such as time, production and number of starts.
-The methodology should be able to be independently verified by applying good electricity industry practice. - A Market Participant's EVC of generating electricity in the Real-Time Market is not affected by its contract position for electricity sales (for example, by prices agreed under power purchase agreements), long-term contract prices for Large-scale Generation Certificates (LGC), its STEM sales or its Net Contract Position.
+- The technical parameters relied upon to estimate costs are correct and supported by expert advice. - Costs are calculated using input prices and costs explicitly allowed for in WEM Rule 2.16D.1(a)(iii). - Forecasts or estimates are based on an independently verifiable method using all information available. - The costs are allocated across time and production, as well as number of starts using a methodology that reflects a reasonable relationship between these costs and variables such as time, production and number of starts.
+The methodology should be able to be independently verified by applying good electricity industry practice.7 - A Market Participant's EVC of generating electricity in the Real-Time Market is not affected by its contract position for electricity sales (for example, by prices agreed under power purchase agreements), long-term contract prices for Large-scale Generation Certificates (LGC) (as opposed to the LGC spot price which are part of a Market Participant's Facility's EVC), its STEM sales or its Net Contract Position.8